Synopsis

 Subtasks & Deliverables

 We welcome new participants!
 As a participant you can join any of the Observatory sub-tasks (by directly contacting the sub-task leads, whose details are included in the ‘sub-tasks’ section below) that align with your current work and to which you would be able to provide expertise.
-For more information on each sub-task, see the ‘Sub-tasks descriptions’ document under the ‘Publications’ section below.
 By participating you will not only be able to play an active role in shaping the Observatory’s deliverables, but also join an international community of experts in the field, providing opportunities for future collaboration.

 Policymakers are a key target audience of the Observatory, as we want to ensure its findings respond to their evidence needs.
-In case you are a policymaker and interested in the Observatory, please get in touch with us (see details below).
+In case you are a policymaker and interested in the Observatory, please get in touch with us.

 Launch